EugeneGIS/AGDAbook/docs/06-Exp_RF.md

 ```
 ##  [1] "RColorBrewer" "tidyr"        "randomForest" "classInt"     "plotROC"
 ##  [6] "ggplot2"      "pROC"         "dplyr"        "readr"        "foreign"
-## [11] "terra"        "distill"      "stats"        "graphics"     "grDevices"
+## [11] "terra"        "stats"        "graphics"     "grDevices"    "utils"
-## [16] "utils"        "datasets"     "methods"      "base"
+## [16] "datasets"     "methods"      "base"
 ```

-## Variable importance plot
+## Features importance score

 Although machine learning algorithms are often considered as a black box, with RF is possible to plot a sample tree (selected randomly) to analyse its structure and investigate how decisions have been made.
-In addition RF provides two metrics allowing to assess the importance of each variables in the model: the mean decrease in accuracy (MDA), and the mean decrease in Gini index.
+In addition RF provides two scores allowing to assess the importance of each variables in the model: the mean decrease in accuracy (MDA), and the mean decrease in Gini index.
 Higher values indicate the most important variables.